SASO offers philanthropic opportunities for Mothers and Sons to impact their community and beyond. Click here to view our scheduled events.

 How do we join?

 SASO’s year runs from June 1-May 31st.
-Current SASO members (and siblings who would like to join) can apply now while new members (8th graders -12th graders) apply beginning April 20th.
-All applications are due no later than May 31st and are accepted in the order they are received.
+Current SASO members (and siblings who would like to join) can apply NOW for renewal while new members (8th graders -12th graders) apply April 15th.
+All applications are due no later than May 15th and are accepted in the order they are received.
 Current members must complete 3 events to be eligible for renewal.

 Who are the board members and liaisons?